LivewareProblems/haruspex-marketing/index.md

   background: gray
   features:
   - title: Eliminate Slow Tests & Unlock Your Teams Potential
-    content: With Haruspex insights into your test suite, you can know which tests are problematic immediately.
-Concentrating your efforts on them will allow your developers to get faster feebdack.
+    content: "With Haruspex insights into your test suite, you can know which tests are problematic immediately. \n\nConcentrating your efforts on them will allow your developers to get faster feebdack."
     image: "/images/undraw_annotation_7das.png"
     actions: []
   - title: Integrate with Every Test Tool